lisabronwyn/tetris-tutorial/doc/intro.md

 I'm Jon.
 We'll be spending some time together over the course of this tutorial, so I'm telling you my name so you can shout it when you get annoyed.
 I'm also known as Jonhoo on the web, and I should be pretty easy to find if you get stuck (though do try **think** first!).
-I'm a Computer Science PhD student at MIT, and have been programming for about a decade at the time of writing.
+I'm a Computer Science Ph.D. student at MIT, and have been programming for about a decade at the time of writing.
-Hopefully I'm not completely hopeless at it.
+Hopefully, I'm not completely hopeless at it.
 I've open-sourced a bunch of code, and make occasional contributions to other open-source projects.

 Now that we've got that out of the way, I want to briefly discuss who you are